Serve the People (Norway)

 Serve the People – Communist League (Tjen Folket – Kommunistisk Forbund) is a Norwegian communist organization formed in 1998 by expelled members of the Workers' Communist Party.
 It aims to establish a new communist party in Norway based on and guided by Marxism-Leninism-Maoism.
 Its youth wing is the Revolutionary Communist Youth, which was created after a split from Red Youth, the youth wing of the Red Party, who it deems as revisionist.

 The organization supports people's war and claims that this is the only means by which socialism and communism can be established.
 It is open to the use of violence as a means to protect the proletariat against reprisals from the bourgeoisie.
 It regards Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, Mao Zedong and Abimael Guzmán as the six leading communists who developed Marxism–Leninism–Maoism.

 History

 Serve the People – A Marxist–Leninist Group was established in 1998 as a splinter group from AKP.
 Serve the People claim that the cause of the split was rightism within AKP's leadership.

-Several members of AKP and its youth organization, Revolutionary Communist Youth (RKU) were consequentially expelled from AKP, Red Electoral Alliance (RV), Red, and/or Red Youth.
+Several members of AKP and its youth organization, Rød Ungdom (Red Youth) were consequentially expelled from AKP, Red Electoral Alliance (RV), Red Party, and/or Red Youth.

-Henrik Ormåsen, the spokesperson for Serve the People, was expelled from AKP and Red Youth in 1997 and from Red in 2008 when he said that Joseph Stalin was a great theoretician.
-According to Red leader Torstein Dahle, Ormåsen has "harmed the party and brought into question what the party stood for."
+Henrik Ormåsen, the spokesperson for Serve the People, was expelled from the AKP and Red Youth in 1997 and from the Red Party in 2008 when he said that Joseph Stalin was a great theoretician.
+According to the Red Party leader Torstein Dahle, Ormåsen has "harmed the party and brought into question what the party stood for."

 Serve the People launched an ideological campaign with the task of starting a new communist party after the collapse of AKP and changed its subtitle from "A Marxist-Leninist Group" to "Communist League" in 2009.